|For immediate release||September 29, 2016|

 The first citation, issued in January 2016, resulted in a hearing on June 9, 2016.
 The panel issued a fine and an order that required her to provide a substantive response to the Law Society’s correspondence within three weeks.
 The written reasons are available here.

 The second and third citations were issued in June 2016 for additional instances of failing to respond to the Law Society.
 The panel issued an order on September 1, 2016 suspending her for four months, commencing October 1, 2016.
-The written reasons for that decision will be released in due course.
+[Updated December 6, 2016: the written reasons are available here.]

 A fourth citation was issued for Ben-Oliel’s failure to comply with the order made at the hearing on June 9, 2016.
 At the hearing for the fourth citation on September 23, 2016, the panel imposed an additional minimum two-month suspension, to commence after her existing four-month suspension ends.
 The suspension is to endure until Ben-Oliel provides a complete and substantive response as ordered, or for two months, whichever period is longer.
 The written reasons are available here.